VoltrexKeyva/string_toolkit.h/README.md

 #### `st_flag_data`
 The data returned after retrieving a value from a console flag.
 - `char * value` The string value.
 Could be `NULL` if the one or more booleans below are not `1`.
-- `const bool found` A boolean that tells whether it found the flag or not.
+- `const unsigned char found` A boolean that tells whether it found the flag or not.
-- `const bool has_value` A boolean that tells whether the flag has any value or not.
+- `const unsigned char has_value` A boolean that tells whether the flag has any value or not.
 Can be `0` if things like `--flag --flag2` happened.

 ## Functions